-Although there appears to be some confusion regarding how many species of thresher shark are found in New Zealand waters, I can confirm that all specimens of thresher shark I have seen caught off the South Island coastline are in fact the thresher shark (Alopias vulpinus).
+Although there appears to be some confusion regarding how many species of thresher sharks are found in New Zealand waters, I can confirm that all specimens of thresher sharks I have seen caught off the South Island coastline are in fact the thresher shark (Alopias vulpinus).

 10deg.
 C to 22deg.
 C.

 The thresher shark is cosmopolitan throughout tropical and temperate waters.
 During the summer and autumn months, this species is regularly seen in all coastal waters of the South Island.

 The International Game Fish Association (I.G.F.A.) groups all species of thresher shark under the collective name Alopias spp.

 The I.G.F.A.
 All-Tackle World Record is a 363.8kg (802lb) thresher taken on 37kg gear by Dianne North fishing from Garth Marsland’s Maestro near the Poor Knights Islands on February 8, 1981.
 However, larger specimens have been taken in New Zealand waters.
 On 21 March 1937, a thresher weighing 418.22kg (922lb) was taken from the Bay of Islands by an English angler, W. W. Dowding, on 60kg gear.
 This shark eclipsed the record set by Stan Ellis on 12 March 1929 with his 415kg (915lb) thresher from Whangaroa waters.
 Both these records were removed from the books because the lines used in making the catches were not tested officially for their breaking strengths.
 At the time of writing, six New Zealand threshers are listed in the I.G.F.A. records, the largest from other than our waters being a 203.21kg (448lb) shark from Montauk, New York, the U.S.A. taken on 24kg gear.